Skip to content

 PEX

-Flexible, durable and easy to install, PEX has become the favored choice for many repiping maintenance service contractors.
+Flexible, durable, and easy to install, PEX has become the favored choice for many repiping maintenance service contractors.
 This material resists lime scale and chlorine for a longer lifespan, and its flexibility enables easier routing through walls and floors for faster, more convenient installation times.

 CALL NOW